cjrj/ig-post/README.md

 By: Carlos J Rivas J

 Description:
-Replicating the most important and dificult parts of instagram.com
+Creating the HTML and CSS needed to replicate the most important and dificult parts of instagram.com